 - Confectioner’s glaze or leaf glaze

-Gumpaste Acorn Tutorial
+Gumpaste Acorn Tutorial: How-To

 To make the acorn nut or center, roll a small piece of dark brown gumpaste into an oval shape roughly the size of a small grape, then lengthen a little into a small log shape.